pushhub/fucktrump/README.md

 - For URL or IP put in the address that Heroku gave you (ex: https://desolate-wave-01801.herokuapp.com)
 - Set interval for 5 minutes
 - Click 'Create Monitor'
+- Run `heroku logs --tail` and check the dashboard https://dashboard.heroku.com/ to make sure the pinger is working.

+## StatusCake
+Setup another pinger just in case 5 minutes interval is not enough:
+- Go to https://app.statuscake.com/Try/ sign up, it should ask you for the URL put the same as specified for UptimeRobot
+- Go to https://app.statuscake.com/YourStatus2.php and click the gear 'settings' button next to your domain
+- Under 'Select test type' select 'HEAD'
+- For 'Check rate' select 5 Min
+- Under the 'HTTP communications options' pocket, click the [x] on the 204 status to remove it from the list of statuses that will generate an alert
+- Scroll down and click 'Save Now'
+- Run `heroku logs --tail` and check the dashboard https://dashboard.heroku.com/ to make sure the pinger is working.